-There were 118 public records act requests for video footage, there were no public records requests located which were associated with the CCTV technology itself.
+There were 66 public records act requests for video footage, there were no public records requests located which were associated with the CCTV technology itself.

-4,252 individual requests for video evidence were processed by the BART Police Video Recovery Unit in FY20.
+3,467 requests for video evidence were processed by the BART Police Video Recovery Unit in FY21.
 Processing the volume of video requests requires 4 FTE's assigned to the unit.
-There were 440 requests for train car video evidence processed by the staff assigned to RS&S.
+There were 1,416 requests for train car video evidence.

-Overall, the maintenance and operational cost for the 4,563 CCTV cameras operational on train cars (including video recovery from the cameras) in FY20 was approximately \$270,000.
+Overall, the maintenance and operational cost for the 4,541 CCTV cameras operational on train cars (including video recovery from the cameras) in FY21 was approximately \$268,692.

-The cost to maintain the 3,570 CCTV cameras, including supporting network and datacenter infrastructure, deployed in facilities across the BART system (not including train cars) in FY20 was approximately \$2,250,000.
+BART has 3,911 CCTV cameras deployed in facilities across the BART system (not including train cars).
+The cost to maintain the including supporting network and data-center infrastructure, in FY21 was approximately \$2,475,000.
 The cost includes maintenance of CCTV equipment in non-public areas of the BART system that are not covered by the Surveillance Ordinance.

-The primary purpose of the CCTV system in stations is for operational needs outside of law enforcement and the ongoing maintenance costs associated with CCTV systems would continue regardless of whether the system was utilized by law enforcement.
+The primary purpose of the CCTV system in stations is for public safety and for operational needs outside of law enforcement such as facility and infrastructure maintenance.
+The maintenance costs associated with CCTV systems would continue regardless of whether the system was utilized by law enforcement.

-2. BART CCTV Public Video Monitors
+BART CCTV Public Video Monitors

-Description: The CCTV Public Video Monitors are deployed above two entry fare gate arrays at Civic Center BART Station.
-The locations of the monitors were jointly determined by the BART Police Department and BART Operations to deter fare evasion and reduce crime in these areas by alerting the public that a CCTV system is operating in these areas.
-Authorized use includes public information and awareness that CCTV surveillance is in the BART stations.

-The CCTV Public Monitors are a passive display only device, no recording capabilities exist.
+Description: The CCTV Public Video Monitors were deployed above two entry fare gate arrays at Civic Center BART Station in 1019 through 2020.
+The locations of the monitors were set up as a test to determine if they would be an effective deterrence to fare evasion and crime reduction in these areas by alerting the public that a CCTV system is operating in these areas.
+The CCTV Public Monitors were a passive display only device, with no recording capabilities.
 Any person in proximity to the display may view the images on the screen which are live streamed from selected CCTV cameras in the area.